openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 expresses ML computations.
 It has been originally bootstrapped from the [MHLO dialect](https://github.com/tensorflow/mlir-hlo#meta-hlo-dialect-mhlo), including inheriting the type and some ops.
-This RFC aims to describe the current status and rationale for bounded dynamism constructs in StableHLO and provides recommendations to StableHLO producers and consumers.
+This RFC aims to describe the current status and rationale for bounded dynamism constructs in StableHLO.
 In particular, this RFC doesn’t propose any further changes to the current state.

 Bounded dynamism allows programs to represent the maximum runtime size that a particular dynamic dimension of a tensor can have.
 This makes it possible to run